davidjguru/the-russian-llulaby/content/blog/how-to-set-up-a-local-development-environment-for-drupal.md

 # post type
 type: "post"
 ---
-Are you interested in setting up a working environment for Drupal projects?
-New members in your development team?
-Well, the configuration of the correct development environment is a fundamental part of the process of working with Drupal, you are right.
-By reading this how-to guide, you will implement a complete and ready-to-go Drupal working environment prepared for versions 8, 9 and 10 of our favorite CMS/framework.
+You are probably interested in setting up a workign environment for Drupal-based projects or maybe you have new members in your development team, so the configuration of the correct development environment is a fundamental part of the process of working with Drupal, you are right.
+By reading this how-to guide, you will implement a complete and ready-to-go Drupal working environment ready for versions 8, 9, and 10 of our favorite CMS/framework.
 Do you want to start?...

 --------------------------------------------------------------------------------------
 **Picture from Unsplash, user [Mathyas Kurmann, @mathyaskurmann](https://unsplash.com/@mathyaskurmann).**